YashJipkate/zenefits-frontend/README.md

 # Zenefits Backend
 The backend for the Zenefits portal built in Express.js.
+The salient features of this app are:

+ - CORS enabled
+ - Usage of dotenv to manage server secrets.

 ## Development server